guillermooo/sublime-undocs/source/reference/comments.rst

    If omitted,
    ``TM_COMMENT_START`` will be treated as a line comment marker.

-   If present,
+   If present
-   if a corresponding start comment marker can be found they are treated as block comment markers.
+   and a corresponding start comment marker can be found, the pair is treated as block comment markers.

    To define additional end comment markers, name them ``TM_COMMENT_END_2``, ``TM_COMMENT_END_3``, etc.